-In compliance with the MREL subordination requirement (as determined by the Single Resolution Board), KBC Group NV will be converted to a clean holding company, whose main operations involve financing activities and group-wide control activities and functions.
-The clean holding company will facilitate the Single Point of Entry strategy in the event of settlement of KBC Group NV.
-As a result of this project, only a number of control functions, the financial holding activities and the issue of equity and MREL instruments can remain at the level of the financial holding company KBC Group NV.
-As of 1 June 2022, all other activities of KBC Group NV (other group functions, Shared Services & IT) were transferred to KBC Global Services NV, a newly formed wholly-owned subsidiary of KBC Group NV.
-For more information, see slide 44 of the 2Q 2021 Debt Presentation, available on www.kbc.com.
+In compliance with the MREL subordination requirement (as determined by the Single Resolution Board), KBC Group NV was converted to a clean holding company, whose main operations involve financing activities and group-wide control activities and functions.
+The clean holding company facilitates the Single Point of Entry strategy in the event of settlement of KBC Group NV.
+As a result of this project, only a number of control functions, the financial holding activities and the issue of equity and MREL instruments remained at the level of the financial holding company KBC Group NV.
+All other activities of KBC Group NV (other group functions, Shared Services & IT) were transferred to KBC Global Services NV, a new wholly-owned subsidiary of KBC Group NV, from 1 June 2022.